rug pull mcp

 When it comes to MCP security, middleware is your friend because you can’t expect every AI agent to become a security auditor.
 You also can’t rely on third-party MCP servers to behave the same way forever.

-While MCP Manager prevents MANY types of security vulnerabilities that are unique to MCPs, here’s how it specifically prevents rug pulls:
+While MCP Manager prevents MANY types of security vulnerabilities that are unique to MCPs, here’s why it’s such an effective MCP security tool when preventing rug pulls:

 Monitor Changes to Tool Descriptions